Updated May 2026 with current Indian retail prices.

 Cons:

-- Display color accuracy is average
+- Display colour coverage is average at 62.5% sRGB

-- Gets loud under sustained load (fan noise is audible)
+- Gets audibly loud under sustained load

 - Webcam is 720p and grainy